UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 relatedItem - do not migrate
 ----------------------------

 Use Case
 ^^^^^^^^

-`relatedItem`, with and without attributes, is used in a number of collections to express structural relationships.
+:code:`relatedItem`, with and without attributes, is used in a number of collections to express structural relationships.
 Currently, values in this XPath are displayed in both search/browse facets and the item-level metadata display.
 Post-migration, we will need to consider how to express these relationships in our next-gen DAMS.

 Justification
 ^^^^^^^^^^^^^

 These relationships will be handled/expressed by default behavior in our next-gen DAMS.
-In the case of `relatedItem/abstract`, the values present should be handled at the collection level.
+In the case of :code:`relatedItem/abstract`, the values present should be handled at the collection level.

 XPath
 ^^^^^

 :code:`relatedItem[not(@*)]` OR
 :code:`relatedItem[@type='host'][@displayLabel[matches(., 'project') or matches(., 'Project') or matches(., 'Digital Collection') or matches(., 'Project Part') or matches(., 'Is Part Of')]` OR
 :code:`relatedItem/abstract` OR